 Billing and payment complaints

-Tickets involving unauthorized charges, duplicate billing, or disputed transactions commonly precede friendly fraud.
+Complaints about unauthorized charges, duplicate billing, or disputed transactions can sometimes act as early indicators of friendly fraud.

-A chargeback survey cited by Chargebacks911 found nearly half of merchants report friendly fraud makes up 50% or more of their chargebacks.
+A chargeback survey conducted by Chargebacks911 found nearly half of merchants report friendly fraud makes up 50% or more of their chargebacks.

 In e‑commerce, fraud often emerges through repeated “item missing” complaints, refund requests, and delivery disputes that first appear in support interactions.

-Using these signals for ecommerce fraud prevention helps teams act early without slowing resolution speed.
+Using these signals for ecommerce fraud detection, teams can act early without slowing resolution speed.

 By analyzing complaints as patterns rather than isolated tickets, ecommerce support teams can reduce losses while maintaining speed and trust across ecommerce customer service.